crisfix22/ai-code-review-agent/README.md

 - 🤖 **Multi-Provider AI Support**: Choose from OpenAI (GPT-4), Google Gemini, or Anthropic Claude
 - 🔍 **Automatic Language Detection**: Automatically detects programming language from code diffs
 - 📝 **Comprehensive Code Review**: Analyzes code for bugs, security issues, performance, best practices, and maintainability
+- 🧠 **RAG (Retrieval Augmented Generation)**: Uses Langchain and ChromaDB to enhance analysis with context from previous reviews and documentation
 - 🔗 **GitHub Integration**: Easy integration with GitHub Actions workflows
 - 🐳 **Docker Support**: Ready for deployment to Google Cloud Run or any container platform
 - 📱 **Multi-Channel Notifications**: Optional integrations with Google Chat and WhatsApp